Tom Weiskopf

 Thomas Daniel Weiskopf (November 9, 1942 – August 20, 2022) was an American professional golfer who played on the PGA Tour and the Champions Tour.
 His most successful decade was the 1970s.
 He won 16 PGA Tour titles between 1968 and 1982, including the 1973 Open Championship.
+He was the runner-up at The Masters four times.
 After winding down his career playing golf, Weiskopf became a noted golf course architect.
-He was elected to the World Golf Hall of Fame in 2023 and will be inducted in 2024.

-Career
+Early life

 Weiskopf was born in Massillon, Ohio.
-He attended Benedictine High School in Cleveland, and Ohio State University where he played on the golf team.
-He turned professional in 1964.
+He attended Benedictine High School in Cleveland and Ohio State University, where he played on the golf team.

+Professional career

-Weiskopf's first win on the PGA Tour came at the Andy Williams-San Diego Open Invitational in 1968, and fifteen more followed by 1982.
-His career season was 1973, when he won seven tournaments around the world, including The Open Championship at Royal Troon, and he would finish that year ranked second in the world according to Mark McCormack's world golf rankings.
-This was to remain his only major championship victory, but he was a four-time runner-up at The Masters and also had a T2 finish at the 1976 U.S. Open.
+In 1964, Weiskopf turned professional.
+Weiskopf's first win on the PGA Tour came at the 1968 Andy Williams-San Diego Open Invitational and fifteen more followed by 1982.
+His best career season was 1973, when he won seven tournaments around the world, including The Open Championship at Royal Troon, and he would finish that year ranked second in the world according to Mark McCormack's world golf rankings.
+This was to remain his only major championship victory but he was runner-up at The Masters in 1969, 1972, 1974, and 1975, and had a T2 finish at the 1976 U.S. Open.

-Weiskopf won the Canadian Open in 1973 and 1975; the latter win was achieved in dramatic fashion, with a one-hole playoff win over archrival Jack Nicklaus, when Weiskopf nearly holed his approach on the 15th hole at the Royal Montreal Golf Club's Blue Course.
+Weiskopf won the Canadian Open in 1973 and 1975, the latter win was achieved in dramatic fashion with a one-hole playoff win over archrival and fellow Ohio State University alum Jack Nicklaus when Weiskopf nearly holed his approach on the 15th hole at the Royal Montreal Golf Club's Blue Course.
 Weiskopf was a member of the United States team in the 1973 and 1975 Ryder Cups.
-He qualified as well for the 1977 team, but decided to skip the competition in order to go big-game hunting.
+He also qualified for the 1977 team but decided to skip the competition in order to go big-game hunting.

 Weiskopf's swing was much admired in the golf world.
-He hit the ball high, generated enormous power, and had very good control as well which is a rare combination.
-Weiskopf's displays of his temper on the golf course earned him the nickname of "The Towering Inferno".
+He hit the ball high, generated enormous power and had very good control as well which is a rare combination.
+Weiskopf's height and displays of his temper on the golf course earned him the nickname of "The Towering Inferno".

+Later career

+He also worked as a broadcaster for CBS Sports covering the Masters Tournament, first in 1981 and again from 1985–95.
+He returned to broadcasting with ESPN and ABC for coverage of The Open Championship from 2008–13.

-Weiskopf joined the Senior PGA Tour in 1993 and won several senior tournaments, including one senior major, the 1995 U.S. Senior Open.
+Weiskopf joined the Senior PGA Tour in 1993 and won several senior tournaments, including one senior major: the 1995 U.S. Senior Open.

-He also worked as a golf analyst for CBS Sports covering the 1981 and 1985 to 1995 Masters.
-After 2008, he contributed to ABC Sports and ESPN's coverage of The Open Championship.